 Our goal is $20,000 in new financial support by October 31, 2014.
 That’s 20 groups or individuals raising an average of $1000 or 40 groups or individuals raising an average of $500 (and that’s averaging—so there is room for smaller and larger gifts.)
 Our parallel goal is to build the community of AIN supporters throughout Los Angeles County.
 So find some friends and put the fun in FUNdraising.
 We can support you with informational brochures, a speaker or a display.
 Or if your event is open to the public we can post it on FaceBook or put it in our e-news.

 Let Belinda@AngelInterfaith.net know your plans and your needs.

-Download your Harvest of Love invitation here >
+Download your invitation to 1st Presbyterian Church, Altadena's Harvest of Love event here >

 For Harvest of Love ideas, click here >

 Thank you to John August Swanson for generously donating our new Sustaining Angels logo.
 The circle of angels is a detail of John August Swanson's painting Nativity (1988) and captures the spirit of hope and joy that exists in the networks of organizations and individuals who have made Angel Interfaith Network possible for more than a quarter century.
 We hope you are part of our circle of Sustaining Angels.

 Permission to use artwork graciously donated by the artist - John August Swanson.